jarolika30/startMatterTask/readme.md

 # Book service

-This program is a simple REST service for searching books.
+This program is a server for searching books.
 It allows you to perform the following actions:

 - getting a list of all books;